gbdev/gb-asm-tutorial/src/part1/bin_and_hex.md

 To recap, decimal isn't practical for a computer to work with, instead relying on binary (base 2) numbers.
 Okay, but binary is really impractical to work with.
 Take %10000000000, aka 2048; when in decimal only 4 digits are required, binary instead needs 10!
-And, did you notice that I actually wrote one zero too many?
+And, did you notice that I actually wrote one zero too few?
 Fortunately, hexadecimal is here to save the day! 🦸

 Base 16 works just the same as every other base, but with 16 digits, called *nibbles*: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F.